 3. The weather alone makes Los Angeles one of the best places to retire

 As I mentioned before, we have excellent weather.
 Occasionally there is a rainstorm (thanks to the rain Gods) or a few chilly nights. (no cooler than about 40 degrees) It is sometimes cold and foggy at the beach but most of LA is sunny and pleasant year-round.

 4. Natural disasters – OK, we have earthquakes

-Buildings that weren’t up to code after the Northridge Quake of 1994 were mostly demolished or have been brought up to code.
+Buildings that weren’t up to code after the Northridge Quake of 1994 were mostly demolished or have been brought to compliance.
 Los Angeles has strict earthquake codes when it comes to construction.
 To avoid damage to your home, it’s best to live on bedrock rather than in areas sitting on liquefaction.

 We don’t have to worry about blizzards, tornados, hurricanes, cyclones, or even tsunamis.
 Our rainstorms are quiet compared to other cities in the U.S. It’s rare to hear lightning and thunder and if it does occur, it’s tame.